Toybox: Not just an Easter appeal

 Background

-Toybox are a small charity devoted to helping street children in Latin America and beyond.
+Toybox are a charity devoted to helping street children in Latin America and beyond.
 Lynne Morris, CEO, elaborated on the organisation in an interview with SOFII earlier this year:

 ‘We started about 25 years ago.
 The apocryphal tale is that a British couple were watching a BBC documentary about street children in Guatemala City and in the documentary the police were shown to have a policy that the best way to move street children off the streets was to shoot them.
 The couple got on a plane to Guatemala and, while they didn’t see the police brutality, they did see the terrible plight of street children.
 So Toybox was birthed from there.’